11 min read

 Step 6: Verify Performance

-Use Laravel Telescope or a tool like New Relic to monitor query performance over time.
-As your table grows, you might need additional optimization.
+Use Telescope or a tool like New Relic to monitor query performance as your table grows.
+As data volume increases, you might need to consider optimizing your queries further beyond just indexing.

 This exact process helped me fix a client's analytics dashboard that was timing out.
 After adding three strategic indexes, every query completed in under 200ms.